-I am aware, through personal and media reports, of a few previously healthy people who are now experiencing what could be a post-infection fatigue syndrome following Cv19 infection.
+I am aware, through personal and media reports, of of an increasing number of previously healthy people who are now experiencing what could be a post-infection fatigue syndrome following Cv19 infection.

 This is not surprising given that fatigue is often a very prominent symptom of this infection and there are some good epidemiological studies (i.e. the Dubbo research that lan Hickie et al. carried out in Australia) to show that post-infection fatigue can affect around 10% or people in this sort of situation.